a91quaini/intrinsicFRP/README.md

 test asset excess returns and risk factors frequently used in the asset pricing literature:

-- `returns`: Monthly observations from January 1970 to December 2021, containing excess returns data for 25 Size/Book-to-Market portfolios and 17 industry portfolios.
+- `returns`: Monthly observations from July 1963 to February 2024, containing excess returns data for 25 Size/Book-to-Market portfolios and 17 industry portfolios.
-- `factors`: Monthly observations from January 1970 to December 2021, containing data for the Fama-French 5 factors and the momentum factor.
+- `factors`: Monthly observations from July 1963 to February 2024, containing data for the Fama-French 5 factors and the momentum factor.
+- `risk_free`: Monthly observations from July 1963 to February 2024, containing returns data for the US T-bill, used as proxy for the risk free asset.

 This dataset was sourced from the [Kenneth French data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) and processed so that the observations on the test assets and the factors are not